 Diseases of the Esophagus

-As the mucous layer of the esophagus does not offer enough protection against the aggressive action of hydrochloric acid, the result may be esophagitis or even erosion (ulcers).
-The cause of reflux disease is a dysfunctional lower esophageal sphincter.
+Since the mucous layer of the esophagus does not offer enough protection against the aggressive action of hydrochloric acid, the result may be esophagitis or even erosion (ulcers).
+The cause of reflux disease is related to a dysfunctional lower esophageal sphincter.

-The reasons for weakness in muscle tone may be:
+Reasons for weakness in muscle tone may include:

-- poor nutrition (too much sugar and fat, carbonated beverages = “antacids”)
+- Poor nutrition (excessive sugar and fat; carbonated beverages = “antacids”)

-- stress (via an increase in the sympathetic nervous system)
+- Stress (activating an increase in the sympathetic nervous system)

-- increased pressure on the LES/intra-abdominal (pregnancy, obesity, digestion problems, lying down)
+- Increased pressure on the lower esophageal sphincter (LES)/intra-abdominal (pregnancy, obesity, digestion problems, lying down)

 Therapy is contingent on the triggering factors and primarily consists of removing these triggers.
-While simpler, stress-induced discomfort can often be improved by learning a relaxation procedure (e.g. PMR) and the avoidance of poor nutrition habits, surgery may be necessary for severe, chronic progression.
+While simpler, stress-induced discomfort can often be improved by learning relaxation procedures (e.g., PMR) and the avoidance of poor nutrition habits, surgery may be necessary for severe or chronic progression.

-Furthermore, highly effective medications (antacids, H2 blockers proton-pump inhibitors = PPIs) are available.
+Furthermore, highly effective medications (antacids, H2 blockers, and proton-pump inhibitors = PPIs) are available.

-In this disease, the esophagus is inflamed due to a chronic state of irritation.
+In esophagitis, the esophagus is inflamed due to a chronic state of irritation.
 Most of the causes lie in the long-term effects of noxes on the mucosa and may come in many different forms:

 - HCL (gastro-esophageal reflux disease, constant vomiting from bulimia, etc.)

-Chronically untreated reflux disease many results in metaplasia of the esophageal epithelium, meaning that the normal multi-layered, nonkeratinizing stratified squamous epithelium is turned into columnar epithelium.
-This epithelium is resistant to stimuli, but is also susceptible to dysplasia, which may, in turn, become an early stage of cancer.
-For that reason, Barrett’s esophagus is also called precancerous.
+Chronically untreated reflux disease may result in metaplasia of the esophageal epithelium where the normal multi-layered, non-keratinizing stratified squamous epithelium is turned into columnar epithelium.
+This epithelium is resistant to stimuli, but it is also susceptible to dysplasia which may, in turn, become an early stage of cancer.
+For that reason, Barrett’s esophagus is also considered precancerous.

-This is the name of a malignant tumor in the esophagus.
-This type of tumor is more frequent in patients exhibiting nicotine or alcohol abuse, as well as an overload of nitrosamines, substances present in soy sauce.
-Squamous epithelium carcinoma is more frequently encountered than adenocarcinoma and occurs in the upper 2/3 of the esophagus, while the GRED-related, columnar epithelium type cancer occurs in the lower 1/3.
+Esophageal cancer refers to the name of a malignant tumor in the esophagus.
+This type of tumor is more frequent in patients exhibiting nicotine, alcohol abuse, or an overload of nitrosamines- substances present in soy sauce, cured meats, and beer.
+Squamous epithelium carcinoma is more frequently encountered than adenocarcinoma and occurs in the upper 2/3 of the esophagus while the GRED-related columnar epithelium type of cancer occurs in the lower 1/3 of the esophagus.

-Regarding a hiatal hernia, the esophageal hiatus form a so-called hernial orifice, through which parts of the stomach or the entire stomach are permanently or temporarily displaced into the chest cavity.
-The cause of a hiatal hernia is the acquired expansion of the esophageal hiatus.
+In the case of a hiatal hernia, the esophageal hiatus forms a type of hernial orifice through which parts of the stomach or the entire stomach are permanently or temporarily displaced into the chest cavity.
+One cause of a hiatal hernia is the acquired expansion of the esophageal hiatus.

-This is facilitated by the loss of the conjunctive tissue’s elasticity at old age, or the increase of intra-abdominal pressure, as is the case during pregnancy, obesity, chronic coughing, etc.
+This is facilitated by age-related loss of the conjunctive tissue’s elasticity or the increase of intra-abdominal pressure, as is the case during pregnancy, obesity, or chronic coughing.

-Depending on the type of a hernia, the function of the lower esophageal sphincter may be disrupted, and this may result in heartburn with all its after-effects.
-Para-esophageal hernias often cause a feeling of pressure in the heart area, or shortness of breath, and have a high rate of complications – esophageal/gastric incarceration, a twisted stomach, or similar.
+Depending on the type of a hernia, the function of the lower esophageal sphincter may be disrupted which may result in heartburn with all of its after-effects.
+Para-esophageal hernias often cause a feeling of pressure in the heart area, or shortness of breath, and have a high rate of complications—esophageal/gastric incarceration, a twisted stomach, or similar conditions.
 Paraesophageal hernias must be treated surgically due to the high rate of complication.

 Vena portae hepatis

-This may result in the expansion of the vv. oesophagea – the esophageal varices.
-Rupture of the varices is associated with haematemesis and is an absolute emergency!
+This may result in the expansion of the vv. oesophagea—the esophageal varices.
+Rupture of the varices is associated with haematemesis and represents an absolute emergency.